allambert/foreg/README.md

 ### C / Solvers
 Several solvers are proposed.
 They can be chosen when fitting the estimators

-- For epsilon insensitive and Huber losses, either *FISTA* or *FISTA with restarts* can be used.
+- For epsilon insensitive and Huber losses, either *accelerated proximal gradient descent ("acc_proxgd")` or *accelerated proximal gradient descent with restarts ("acc_proxgd_restart")* can be used.

-- For the square loss, an additional solver based on Sylvester equation solver is proposed and is much faster.
+- For the square loss, an additional solver based on *Sylvester equation solver ("Sylvester")* is proposed and is much faster.

+See the parameters for the `fit` method in the next section for how to choose a solver.

 ### D / Overview of relevant parameters
 We give a brief overview of some key parameters, we refer to section III and the corresponding script for examples.